Mattianna/mattianna.github.io/_jewelry/Green_Stripes_Wooden_Rondelle_Bracelet.md

 {% include gallery %}

-Made with rich african green striped beads and wooden rondelles this bracelet is bold and warm.
+Made with rich African green striped beads and wooden rondelles this bracelet is bold and warm.